angr/angr-management/README.md

 ### Development Install

-See [angr-dev](https://github.com/angr/angr-dev) for how to set up a development enviroment for the angr suite. angr-management is included by default and checked out to `angr-management` directory.
+See [angr-dev](https://github.com/angr/angr-dev) for how to set up a development environment for the angr suite. angr-management is included by default and checked out to `angr-management` directory.
 If you encounter dependency issues, re-running `setup.sh` or `setup.bat` from angr-dev will ensure all dependencies are installed.

 angr-management can then be run with `angr-management` or `python start.py`.

+**FLIRT signatures**: For now, please manually clone FLIRT signatures by running `git clone --recurse-submodules https://github.com/angr/angr-management`, which will clone the `flirt_signatures` submodule.

 ## Usage